prologin/concours-site/README.md

     source .venv/bin/activate
     pip install -r requirements.txt

+If there is a conflict between packages, you can try updating your venv pip.

+    :::console
+    pip install --upgrade pip

 ## Configuration

 Copy the sample configuration to a file of your choice.
 I recommend to use